Professional edition active

 • Polycystic ovary syndrome

-• Hyperprolactinemia (eg, due to pituitary adenoma, lactational amenorrhea during breastfeeding, or use of antipsychotics)
+• Hyperprolactinemia (eg, due to pituitary adenoma, lactational amenorrhea during breastfeeding, use of antipsychotics)

-• Functional hypothalamic amenorrhea (eg, due to excessive exercise, eating disorders, or stress [1])
+• Functional hypothalamic amenorrhea (eg, due to excessive exercise, eating disorders, disordered eating, stress [1, 2])

-Progestin-only contraceptives often cause amenorrhea.
-Combined estrogen/progestin contraceptives can cause amenorrhea if they are used continuously (without placebo pills or no medication every few weeks) or for a long time (if the endometrium becomes atrophic).
+Progestin-only contraceptives (pills, injections, implants, and intrauterine devices) often cause irregular menses or amenorrhea.
+Combined estrogen/progestin contraceptives can cause amenorrhea if they are used continuously (placebo pills are skipped and hormone pills are taken every day) or for a long time (due to atrophic endometrium).

-Other endocrinologic causes are receptor or enzyme disorders (eg, complete androgen insensitivity syndrome, 5-alpha-reductase deficiency).
+Less common endocrinologic causes include receptor or enzyme disorders (eg, complete androgen insensitivity syndrome, 5-alpha-reductase deficiency).

 Amenorrhea due to ovulatory dysfunction

-The most common causes of ovulatory dysfunction involve a disruption of the hypothalamic-pituitary-ovarian axis.
-Thus, causes include
+The most common causes of ovulatory dysfunction involve a disruption of the hypothalamic-pituitary-ovarian axis (See table Some Etiologies of Ovulatory Dysfunction).
+Thus, causes include:

 Hypothalamic dysfunction may result in decreased GnRH production, which in turn may cause decreased gonadotropin production.
-A common cause is insufficient energy intake due to dietary restriction or strenuous exercise.
-Women with amenorrhea due to hypothalamic dysfunction have lower levels of serum leptin (an anorectic hormone produced by fat cells); lower levels may contribute to decreased gonadotropin production (2).
+A common cause is insufficient energy intake due to dietary restriction, undernutrition, or strenuous exercise or emotional stress.
+Women with amenorrhea due to hypothalamic dysfunction have lower levels of serum leptin (an anorectic hormone produced by fat cells); lower levels may contribute to decreased gonadotropin production (3).

 Ovarian hormones have direct and indirect effects on other tissues (eg, bone, skin, muscle).